cyriandev/git-basic-exercises/README.md

-# This is the readme file for git basics exercises
+# This is the readme file for git basics exercises.

+#### This file will contain information about project it might also contain instructions, help or details about the project's contents.